Drop the Apple Sleeping Beauty and Pick Up CBD

 - Nervous system (you know...where that thalamus lives)

-- Endocrine system (yes, hormones)
+- Endocrine system (yes, hormones like estrogen and progesterone)

 - Immune system (where stress response and inflammation response reside)